Screenshot Google Search February 2026

 Looking for a creative outlet for your child after school?
-Starting this Term 4, Educator, Artist, and Writer Justine Poplin invites tweens and teens (ages 10-16) to participate in dynamic, small-group art sessions in a studio setting.
-These sessions are designed to foster self-expression, creativity, and exploration of identity through a variety of mediums and materials.
+Educator, Artist and Writer Justine Poplin invites tweens and teens (ages 12-18) to participate in dynamic, small-group art sessions in a studio setting.
+These sessions are designed to foster self-expression, creativity, and exploration through a variety of mediums and materials.

 What to Expect: